Mil Mi-26: Design and development

 The Mi-26's unique main gearbox is relatively light at 3639 kg but can absorb 19725 shp, which was accomplished using a non-planetary, split-torque design with quill shafts for torque equalization.
 The Mil Design Bureau designed the VR-26 transmission itself, due to Mil's normal gearbox supplier not being able to design such a gearbox.
 The gearbox housing is stamped aluminum.
 A split-torque design is also used in the 12500 lb gearbox assembly on the American three-engine Sikorsky CH-53K King Stallion.

 As of 2024, the Mi-26 still holds the Fédération Aéronautique Internationale world record for the greatest mass lifted by a helicopter to 2000 metres – 56768.8 kg on a flight in 1982.

 In July 2010 a proposed Russian-Chinese development of a 33-ton heavy-lift helicopter was announced.
-In early 2019, Russia's state corporation Rostec inked a landmark agreement on developing a 40-ton next-generation heavy helicopter.

 Rostvertol, the Russian helicopter manufacturer, was contracted to refurbish and upgrade the entire fleet of Mi-26s serving in the Russian Air Force, estimated to be around 20 helicopters.
 The upgraded aircraft is comparable to a new variant, the Mi-26T.
 Contract completion was planned for 2015.
 The contract also covered the production of 22 new Mi-26T helicopters.
 Eight new-built helicopters were delivered to operational units by January 2012.
 Under the 2010 contract, 17 new-production helicopters were delivered by 2014.
 In all, Rostvertol delivered fourteen Mi-26s to domestic and foreign customers in the period 201214 and six helicopters in 2015.
 Deliveries to the Russian Aerospace Forces were continued in 2016, 2017 and 2019.

 In 2016, Russia started development of PD-12V, a variant of the Aviadvigatel PD-14 turbofan engine to power the Mi-26.